-There’s a trade-off between responsiveness vs. productivity.
-If you insist on stopping the team cold to respond to an issue, you will ruin productivity.
-If you never let the team address unplanned issues, you’ll ruin responsiveness.
-What you need is a compromise: buffer the unplanned work to some degree.
+A trade-off exists between responsiveness vs. productivity.
+If you insist on stopping the team to respond to an issue, you ruin productivity.
+If you never let the team address unplanned issues, you ruin responsiveness.
+What you need is a compromise: buffer the unplanned work to some degree. (see TeamWideInteruption)

-Defer unplanned work to be later the same day, later the same week, or in the next iteration, depending on the severity and priority.
-Don’t drop everything every time an issue comes up, and don’t ignore critical issues for weeks either: time box your response to emergencies, so that other parties will have confidence that you’ll address the issues within some known period without becoming completely interruptible.
+Defer unplanned work to later the same day, later the same week, or in the next development time box, depending on the severity and priority.
+Don’t drop everything every time an issue comes up, and don’t ignore critical issues for weeks either: time box your response to emergencies, so that other parties have confidence that you’ll address the issues within some known period without becoming completely interruptible.

-A bad technical lead or TeamLead will tell the team what work they’ll be taking on during an iteration.
+A bad technical lead or manager will tell the team what work they must take on during a development time box.
 This is a very “command and control” approach, and removes the team’s ownership of the work.
-It also means the team has no reason to scrutinize the work description, acceptance criteria, etc. That violates our concept of bi-directional transparency and accountability; that’s no way to run a growing organization.
+It also means the team has no reason to scrutinize the work description, acceptance criteria, etc. That violates our concept of bi-directional transparency and accountability.

-If the team is getting 10% to 20% of their committed work done, then the team is being given too much work.
-Enabling the team to consistently over-commit is simply enabling dysfunctional behavior.
+If the team is consistently getting 10% to 20% of their work done, the team is over-committing.
+Enabling the team to consistently over-commit enables dysfunctional behavior.
 A good team averages between 90% and 110% of their commitments.

 What else could you apply a time box to?
 What else has a lot of unknowns, a lot of risk, and no end in sight?